SebyPlays/JORMS/README.md

 JORMS utilizes the following libraries:

-- [lombok] - HTML enhanced for web apps!
+- [lombok] - Automate your logging variables, and much more
-- [sqlite-driver] - awesome web-based text editor
+- [sqlite-driver] - An SQL driver for SQLite
-- [mysql-driver] - Markdown parser done right.
-Fast and easy to extend.
+- [mysql-driver] - An SQL driver for MySQL.
-- [mariadb-driver] - great UI boilerplate for modern web apps
+- [mariadb-driver] - An SQL driver for MariaDB

 # Continuing documentation in some point in future.